ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## Log in to HPCC Cluster via a Terminal

-Terminal-based login is by far the most flexible and powerful method of using HPCC's resources as well as most other HPC clusters.
+Terminal-based login is by far the most feature-rich method of using HPCC's resources as well as most other HPC clusters.
 Web-based alternatives via Jupyter Hub and RStudion Server are also available and introduced [here]().